vladar21/heso/README.md

 ### User Story for Admin
 - **Story**: As an **Admin**, I can **manage user accounts and system settings** so that **the system remains secure and functions as intended**.
   - **Acceptance Criteria**:
-    1. Admin can create, edit, and delete user accounts.
+    1. Admin can create, edit, and delete user accounts for teachers and students.
-    2. Admin can access and modify system settings.
+    2. Admin can access and modify system settings including platform features and access controls.
+    3. Admin can oversee and manage class schedules and lesson plans to ensure accuracy and coherence.
+    4. Admin can review and approve educational materials uploaded by teachers to maintain quality standards.
-    3. System security measures are in place to prevent unauthorized access.
+    5. System security measures are in place to prevent unauthorized access and data breaches.
+    6. Admin can generate reports on user activity, class schedules, and system usage for analysis and improvement.
+    7. Admin can provide support and guidance to users, addressing any system-related queries or issues.

 ### User Story for Teacher
 - **Story**: As a **Teacher**, I can **access and update the class schedule** so that **I can efficiently manage class timings and inform students of any changes**.